eduardofischermath/homemade_financial_instruments/ISSUES.md

 of the content of a node (in a tree).
 (For consistency, this should be the default in all languages.)

-## ISSUE #0013 OPEN
+## ISSUE #0013 COMPLETE

-Consider renaming the project to Homemade Financial Instruments.
+Rename the project to Homemade Financial Instruments.
-(Or something else, or not rename at all.)
+It could be called "homemade_financial_instruments" as a project.
+For Python's pip it should be "homemadefinancialinstruments" given how finicky pip is with underlines.

 ## ISSUE #0014py OPEN